Shadowman405/LifoCollections/README.md

 ## Overview

-Stati framework that contains Last-In-First-Out (LIFO) data structures.
-Also you can find `DemoApp` in this repository, in which implements the basic features of the framework.
+This repository contains the source code of data structure implementations for both iOS and macOS projects.
+The code is organized into a static framework.
+A `DemoApp` demonstrating the use of the framework is also included.

 ## Contents

 This repository contains:
-- `Lifoolletions` framework that contains:
+- `LifoColletions` framework that contains:
     - `Stack` structure that provides basic stack methods and variables:
         * `push()` method that adds a new element to the stack.
         * `pop()` method that removes the top element (the most recently added element).